-1.Long ULE: 2.Medium ULE: 3.Short ULE: 4.Remove: 5.Small, young or regularly pruned: Trees that appear to be retainable at the time of assessment for more than 40 years with an acceptable level of risk.
-Trees that appear to be retainable at the time of assessment for more than 15-40 years with an acceptable level of risk.
-Trees that appear to be retainable at the time of assessment for more than 5-15 years with an acceptable level of risk.
-Trees that should be removed within the next 5 years.
-Trees that can be reliably moved or replaced.
-(A) Structurally sound trees located in positions that can accommodate future growth (A) Trees that may only live between 15 and 40 more years.
+OLE RAI ING (UPDATED 1/4 OI) BARRELL 5.Small, young or 1.Long ULE: Trees that appear to be retainable at the time of assessment for more than 40 years with an acceptable level of risk.
+(A) Structurally sound trees located in positions that can accommodate future growth 2.Medium ULE: Trees that appear to be retainable at the time of assessment for more than 15-40 years with an acceptable level of risk.
+(A) Trees that may only live between 15 and 40 more years.
+3.Short ULE: Trees that appear to be retainable at the time of assessment for more than 5-15 years with an acceptable level of risk.
 (A) Trees that may only live between 5 and 15 more years.
-(A) Dead, dying, suppressed or declining trees because of disease or inhospitable conditions.
-(A) Small trees less than5 Metres in height.
+4.Remove: Trees that should be removed within the next 5 years.
+(A) Dead, dying, suppressed or declining trees because of disease or inhospitable conditions. regularly pruned: Trees that can be reliably moved or replaced.
+(A) Small trees less than 5 Metres in height.
 (B) Trees that could be made suitable for retention in the long term by remedial tree care.
-(B) Trees that could live for more than 40 years but may be removed for safety or nuisance reasons.
+(B) Trees that could live for more than 40 years but may be removed for safety or muisance reasons.
 (B) Trees that could live for more than 15 years but may be removed for safety or nuisance reasons.
 (B) Dangerous trees because of instability or recent loss of adjacent trees.
 (B) Young trees less than 15 years old but over 5 metres in height.
 (C) Trees of special significance for historical, commemorative or rarity reasons that would warrant extraordinary efforts to secure their long term retention.
 (C) Trees that could live for more than 40 years but may be removed to prevent interference with more suitable individuals or to provide space for new planting.
 (C) Trees that could live for more than 15 years but may be removed to prevent interference with more suitable individuals or to provide space for new planting.
 (C) Dangerous trees because of structural defects including cavities, decay, included bark, wounds or poor form.
 (C) Formal hedges and trees intended for regular pruning to artificially control growth.
 (D) Trees that could be made suitable for retention in the medium term by remedial tree care.
 (D) Trees that require substantial remedial tree care and are only suitable for retention in the short term.
 (D) Damaged trees that are clearly not safe to retain.
 (E) Trees that could live for more than 5 years but may be removed to prevent interference with more suitable individuals or to provide space for new planting.
-(F) Trees that are damaging or may cause damage to existing structures within 5 years.
+4 (F) Trees that are damaging or may cause damage to existing structures within 5 years.
 (G) Trees that will become dangerous after removal of other trees for the reasons given in (A) to (F).
 (H) Trees in categories (A) to (G) that have a high wildlife habitat value and, with appropriate treatment, could be retained subject to regular review.